 What are the Medicare requirements for a patient to be eligible for CCM?

-Patients are eligible for CCM if they have two or more chronic conditions expected to last at least 12 months or until the end of life.
-These conditions must place the patient at significant risk of death, acute exacerbation, or functional decline.
-Approximately 67% of Medicare beneficiaries meet these criteria, which means a large portion of your existing patient base likely qualifies for these services.
+To be eligible for traditional CCM, a Medicare patient must have two or more chronic conditions that are expected to last at least 12 months or until the death of the patient, and that place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline.

 How do I choose the right CCM vendor for my specific practice size?